tic-oss/tic-oss.github.io/docs/Documentation/MindMap/UI+Gateway.md

 #### Server Port
 Please specify the port that your application will use for its services.

-It's important to note that the Mindmap Designer allows only one UI+Gateway node in your mindmap.
+It's important to note that the Mind Map Designer allows only one UI+Gateway node in your Mind Map.
 This restriction ensures clarity and prevents confusion by having a single entry point for your application's frontend and gateway functionality.

-By providing these details for the UI+Gateway node, you can accurately represent and document the frontend + gateway aspects of your project within the mindmap.
-This information will help you visualize the overall architecture and plan the integration with other components in your mindmap.
+By providing these details for the UI+Gateway node, you can accurately represent and document the frontend + gateway aspects of your project within the Mind Map.
+This information will help you visualize the overall architecture and plan the integration with other components in your Mind Map.